agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 year, this they reach within 8 years.
 More senior you get, the more crazier it gets that Sr managers earn >10m$ "easily".
-Assuming average earnings of 800k over 30 years, it appears that one can save **3771** lives.
+Assuming average earnings of 800k over 30 years, it appears that one can save **3771** lives with 50% donation.

 - Exit after 5 years to something else

 In 5 years we can save about 100-150 people and then cash in on the exit opportunities.
-Based on MC I guess the impact to be 700 lives.
+Say we exit into MC I guess the impact to be 700 lives.
 In total 800ish.

 - Using skills earned to move to EAOs